DON'T LOOK BACK

 Kourtney Bell’s performance is one of sheer strength and power; how did you come to cast Kourtney in the role?

 I am so fortunate to have found Kourtney.
-When I saw that she was on our list of auditions, I Googled her before she came in.
-And in doing so found a website she had created of clips from all the shorts and commercial stuff she had done on watching these, I saw facets of who the character of Caitlin was in each clip.
-So I kind of knew before she came in that she fit the bill.
-But, of course, you can’t cast somebody before you have met all the talent.
+When I saw that she was on our list of auditions, I Googled her before she came in and found a website she had created of clips from all the shorts and commercial stuff she had done.
+On watching these, I saw facets of Caitlin in each clip, so I kind of knew before she came in that she fit the bill.
+But, of course, you can’t cast somebody before you have met all the talent!
 Kourtney is an amazing and talented actress, and I think she does a wonderful job of carrying the picture.

-Don’t Look Back ensures that strong African-American characters and actors sit at the story’s heart.
-Do you think Hollywood is beginning to embrace positive representation both in front of and behind the camera?
-And what more still needs to be done in creating a genuinely diverse and representative industry?
+Don’t Look Back places strong African-American characters and actors at the heart of the story, so let’s talk representation.
+What still needs to be done to create a genuinely diverse and representative film industry?

-But, there is such a vast pool of talent out there from every race, and for my first film, I wanted to find the best lead actress from the entire diverse pool of talent.
-So, I sent out casting notices, saying send me African-American, Latino and Asian actresses.
+There is such a vast pool of talent out there from every race, and for my first film, I wanted to find the best lead actress from the entire diverse pool of talent.
+So, I sent out casting notices, asking for African-American, Latino and Asian actresses.
 But, it’s like you have to almost go out of your way to search for diverse talent, mainly due to studios not automatically thinking about people of colour in lead roles.
-So I had a really great opportunity here to showcase a wonderful lead black actress in her first feature-length role, and, you know, that was really thrilling for me.
+I had a really great opportunity here to showcase a wonderful lead black actress in her first feature-length role, and, you know, that was really thrilling for me.

 You’re absolutely right!
-When I made the film, I knew many people would expect a Final Destination style horror from me, so I kept telling our marketing people that it was important to sell the movie as more of a mystery.
+When I made the film, I knew many people would expect a Final Destination-style horror, so I kept telling our marketing people that it was important to sell the movie as a mystery.
 I wanted audiences to be unsure whether the forces in the film were supernatural or human while dealing with broader themes of grief, loss and faith.

-We celebrated the 20th Anniversary of Final Destination in April here on Cinerama Film Online.
-Did you ever anticipate your X-Files inspired screenplay would become one of the defining horror films of the past twenty years?
+I can’t have you here and not ask about Final Destination.
+Did you ever anticipate your X-Files-inspired screenplay would become one of the defining horror films of the past twenty years?

-You know what, as a horror fan, I am just humbled by the impact that the movie has had.
-It was such an honour working at New Line Cinema for 11 years; the studio that produced my favourite film, A Nightmare on Elm Street and went on to produce Final Destination.
-And I guess I always hoped the movie would go on to have sequels, but I never imagined that it would become part of the cultural zeitgeist.
-I mean, I’ll be out when I hear people comment on something that happened using the phrase ‘oh, that was a final destination moment‘, and it just makes me smile; I’m like, ‘holy crap!
-The movie I started is a cultural thing!‘.
+You know what?
+As a horror fan, I am just humbled by the impact that the movie has had over the years.
+It was such an honour working at New Line Cinema for 11 years, the studio that produced my favourite film, A Nightmare on Elm Street and went on to produce Final Destination.
+I guess I always hoped the movie would go on to have sequels, but I never imagined that it would become part of the cultural zeitgeist.
+I mean, I’ll be out when I hear people comment on something that happened using the phrase, “Oh, that was a final destination moment”, and it just makes me smile; I’m like, Holy crap!
+My movie is a cultural thing!
+I didn’t expect it to become what it has become, but I’m so grateful and humbled as a fan and as a creative person that it has, and I’m so appreciative of the fans.
+It’s just really cool.

 READ MORE: ALL MY FRIENDS HATE ME: IN CONVERSATION WITH TOTALLY TOM